Does Florida have State-Funded Health Insurance?

 - Contact your county health department

-Pro Tip: Be prepared with ID, proof of income, address, and household size.
+Pro Tip: Bring identification, proof of income, address, and household size to speed up the application process.

 Common Myths About Florida Health Insurance